 I recommend doing the frog for one minute daily.
 No time to exercise?
 Everybody has a minute.
 Many of my colleagues and clients do the frog before they sit on the toilet.
 If you go to the toilet daily, you have the perfect opportunity to exercise for one minute.
 It will get everything moving efficiently, cultivate and circulate a lot of Chi.
 This weight-bearing exercise strengthens bones and builds and circulates “Jing essence Chi”.
-Done daily it will benefit and most of the time completely relieve any lower back malady. especially when down with some of the following exercises.
+Done daily it will benefit and most of the time completely relieve any lower back malady. especially when done with some of the following exercises.

 Yoga “Child” position below helps the lower back chi, especially after Yoga, arched back positions.

 The bending sitting posture above helps the lower back chi.
 More benefit will come when connecting the posture to the legs as described in the frog above.